 Finally, add the vegan cheese.
 Keep the heat on and stir until the cheese is mostly melted.

 Spoon the beans into a bowl and give them a good stir.
-If they feel slightly dry and seem like they’ll be hard to spread, stir in a tablespoon or two of broth to thin them out.
+If they feel slightly dry and seem like they will be hard to spread, stir in a tablespoon or two of broth to thin them out.

 Surround the tortillas with a napkin and place them on a plate.
 Microwave them for about 30 seconds to help soften them.
 Prepare your chimichanga stuffing area with the tortillas, the bowl of beans, the jackfruit mixture, and a tray for the prepared chimichangas.